alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 ### Template-Based Setup

-Instead of installing from ISO every time, you make one template and clone it.
-Way faster.
-The template is just a base Debian image with Cloud-Init installed.
+Instead of installing from ISO every time, create one template and clone it.
+Much faster.
+The template is a base Debian image with Cloud-Init installed.

 ### What Cloud-Init Does

-On first boot, Cloud-Init can handles:
+On first boot, Cloud-Init handles:
-1. **Network** - sets up static IPs, DNS, whatever you need
+1. **Network** - sets static IPs, DNS, whatever you need
-2. **Users** - adds your SSH keys, creates accounts
+2. **Users** - adds SSH keys, creates accounts
-3. **Packages** - installs any initial software
+3. **Packages** - installs initial software
-4. and much more
+4. and more

 ### How a VM Gets Created

-1. Start with your template (base Debian image with cloudinit)
+1. Start with your template (base Debian image with cloud-init)
 2. Terraform clones it to a new VM
-3. Cloud-Init config (proxmox snippet) gets attached as an ISO
+3. Cloud-Init config (Proxmox snippet) gets attached as an ISO
 4. VM boots and Cloud-Init does its thing
+5. You SSH in with your key and start working

 ### Prerequisites

 #### Proxmox Setup
+Run this once on Proxmox to give Terraform the right scope without using your own account:
 ```bash
 # Create API token for Terraform
 pveum user add terraform@pve